 |Cool Temperate & Alpine||8-9||Mild or warm summer, cold winter (average annual min 0°C to -5°C, with heavy frosts).
 Includes high areas of the NSW Northern Tablelands, Southern Tablelands, Canberra/ACT, VIC and most of Tasmania.
 Spring is a pivotal event and the summer growing season is short.
 Alpine areas may experience snow.|

-(If you are a registered Australian iGarden member you can check your local climate zone, and get statistical information on rainfall and temperatures on the Home page when you are Signed in.
+(If you are a registered Australian iGarden member you can check your local climate zone, and see statistical information on rainfall and temperatures on the Home page when you are Signed in.
 The information provided has been derived from the BOM database and calculated for your postcode area.)

 Of interest, there are climatically similar parts of Southern Africa, Chile, Argentina, Brazil and New Zealand in the Southern Hemisphere, and California, Florida, Mexico, China plus areas around the Mediterranean in the Northern Hemisphere which can be helpful when you wish to start to indentify canditate plant types for your garden.
 Some plants will happily grow in a wide range of conditions so are adaptable to many climates but this can only be known by trial and error.